algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Managing your GitHub authorization

-If you want to review your GitHub authorization status, you can visit your user settings page.
+If you want to review your GitHub authorization status, you can visit your account settings page.
 Simply scroll to the "Source Code Management" section to view any prior GitHub authorizations, or to connect your account.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_user_settings.png" alt="User source code management settings" class="screenshot img-sm">

 #### Troubleshooting GitHub-hosted algorithms

-When your algorithm's source code is hosted externally, there's a chance that our connectivity with GitHub may be disrupted.
-The following are some scenarios under which the algorithm source code won't be available, to help you troubleshoot.
+If we experience a temporary disruption in connectivity with GitHub, your source code will be unavailable for modification during the duration of that disruption.
+The following are some additional scenarios under which algorithm source code won't be available, to help you troubleshoot.

 ##### Your repository's deploy key was removed